silicon-heaven/shv-doc/src/rpcmethods/broker.md

 | Int       | Null   |

 ```
-=> <id:42, method:"disconnectClient", path:".app/broker">i{1:68}
+=> <id:42, method:"disconnectClient", path:".broker">i{1:68}
 <= <id:42>i{}
 ```

-### `.app/broker/client`
+### `.broker/client`

 It is desirable to be able to access clients directly without mounting them on a specific path.
 This helps with their identification by administrators.
-This is done by automatically mounting them in `.app/broker/client/<clientId>`.
-This mount won't be reported by `.app/broker:mountPoints` method, nor it should be the mount point reported in `.app/broker:cientInfo`.
+This is done by automatically mounting them in `.broker/client/<clientId>`.
+This mount won't be reported by `.broker:mountPoints` method, nor it should be the mount point reported in `.broker:cientInfo`.
 And due to not being mount point it also can't support signal messages.

 The access to this path should be allowed only to the broker administrators.
-The rule of thumb is that if user can access `.app/broker:disconnectClient`, it should be also able to access `.app/broker/client`.
+The rule of thumb is that if user can access `.broker:disconnectClient`, it should be also able to access `.broker/client`.